Priw8/priw8.github.io/content/patches/wbawc_prac.md

 # [game=17]Wily Beast and Weakest Creature[/game] demo practice patch
 ### Current progress: work not started (either demo not released or I'm still sleeping)

 I assume all practice options, including stage practice, won't be available in the demo.
+I also hope that thecl/thanm/thdat/thstd will work with WBaWC when I start working.
+If they won't, I guess I'll try to help implementing support for it\.\.\.
 The TODO list:
 - create the basic UI in ECL... actually done already (in HSiFS, I'm assuming that porting it will be easy)
 - implement the UI into WBaWC